-Course introduces and develops supervisory and management skills for the company officer.
-Organizational structure, communications, career development, fire ground supervision, safety and health and liability issues are included in the course.
+Prerequisite: FST1050 or instructor consent.
+Introduces and develops supervisory and management skills for the company officer.
+Organizational structure, communications, career development, fire ground supervision, safety and health and liability issues are included.

-FST2540 \\\\\ (Arr.)
-2 cr. hrs.
+FST2540 (Arranged) 2 cr. hrs.
 Fire Service Instructor I

-Prerequisite: FST1050 or Instructor

-This course introduces and develops knowledge and skills used to teach essential skills to firefighters from a prepared lesson plan.
-Instructional planning, psychology, presentation and evaluating results are supplemental with safety, legal considerations and training aids.
+Prerequisite: FST1050 or instructor consent.
+Introduces and develops the knowledge, skills and abilities necessary to teach essential skills to firefighters from a prepared lesson plan.
+Instructional planning, instructional psychology, instructional presentation and program evaluation/modification are emphasized, with supplemental emphasis given to firefighter safety, legal considerations and development of training aids.

-FST2560 (Arr.)
-2 cr. hrs.
-Fire Service Instructor II Prerequisite: FST2540.
+FST2560 (1-1) 1 cr. hrs.
+Fire Service Instructor II

-This course expands the knowledge and skills of the Fire Service Instructor I by developing an understanding of Instructor and Course development, evaluations and testing instruments are supplemented with course evolution management, administrative duties and supervision.
+Expands the knowledge and skills of the Fire Service Instructor I course by developing an understanding of instructor and course development, evaluations and testing instruments are supplemented with course evolution management, administrative duties and supervision.

-FST2580 \\\\\ (Arr.)
-2 cr. hrs.
+FST2580 (Arranged) 2 cr. hrs.
 Fire Service Personnel Management

-This course provides fire department officers and prospective officers with established personnel management concepts and examines them as they are directly related to the fire service
+Provides fire department officers and prospective officers with established personnel management concepts and examines them as they are directly related to the fire service.

-GEOGRAPHY
+GEOGRAPHY GEO1130